m9019494/Randomly/README.md

 # Randomly
-Prototype and presentation slides for Domain 3_UMHackathon 2025
+This repository contains the prototype and presentation slides of team Randomly for Domain 3_UMHackathon 2025.

+#Prototype Link (Figma)

+#Presentation Slides Link (Canva)